sparcopen/do-a-doathon/index.md

 # The first Doathon: a case study

 The first doathon was born out of a need for an inclusive, easy event that focused on getting things done.
-Tired of focusing on getting speakers, and events that leave no trace, we decide to focus on working openly on Github.
+Tired of focusing on getting speakers for delivering monologues, and events that leave no trace, we decided to focus on working openly on Github.

 [See what we did](https://github.com/sparcopen/Open-Research-doathon/issues).